-Unless otherwise configured, the unit automatically exits Sync mode after each shock, and if the Mode Selector is moved to OFF.
+Unless otherwise configured, the unit automatically exits Sync mode after each shock, and if the Mode Selector is moved to MONITOR, PACER or OFF.

 Press the Sync On/Off, Remote Sync softkey sequence again to reactivate Remote Sync mode.
 Changing the selected energy levels does not cause the unit to leave Remote Sync mode.